radioation/SGDKRocks/05_menacer/README.md

 }
 ~~~
-Once the lookup table is ready, X and Y screen coordinates can be found
+Once the lookup table is ready, decent X and Y pixel values  can be found
 pretty easily
 ~~~c
   crosshairsPosX = xLookup[ xVal ];  // lookup the screen coordinate based on Horizontal Value